ethereum/populus/docs/tutorial.part-2.rst

 One of the nice things about Ethereum is the *protocol*, a protocol which specifies how to run a blockchain.
-Theoretically, you can use this exact protocol to run your own blockchain, which is private and totally seprated from the mainnet Ethereum blockchain and it's nodes.
+Theoretically, you can use this exact protocol to run your own blockchain, which is private and totally seprated from the mainnet Ethereum blockchain and its nodes.

 Although the private Ether you will mint in this private blockchain are not worth a lot in the outside world (but who knows?), such private, local blockchain is a great tool for development.
 It simulates